Verdagio/racket-problems/README.md

 ##### The task
 ; Write a functiono hamming-distance in Racket that takes two lists and returns number of positions in which they differ.

-##### Example
+##### What is it and how do we do it?
-Consider if we have two lists of equal legth containing only 1's and 0's: a = '(0 1 0 1 0 1 0)
-b = '(0 0 0 0 1 0 1)
+The Hamming distnace between two words of equal length is the number of places in which they differ.
+So with that in mind lets consider if we have two lists of equal legth containing only 1's and 0's: a = '(0 1 0 1 0 1 0) b = '(0 0 0 0 1 0 1)

-The distance of a b = 5, but how did we come to that conclusion.
+The distance of a & b = 5, but how did we come to that conclusion.
 Its relatively simple.
-Recurse through both lists comparing the first element of each against eachother, if they are the same continue, otherwise increment and recurse until the end of the list.
+Recurse through both lists comparing each element of each list against eachother, if they are the same continue, otherwise increment and recurse until the end of the list.

-##### A brief history lesson
+##### A brief description
 The Hamming distance is named after Richard Hamming, who introduced the concept in his fundamental paper on Hamming codes Error detecting and error correcting codes in 1950.
 Hamming weight analysis of bits is used in several disciplines including information theory, coding theory, and cryptography.

 #### Conclusion